Top 10: AI-base software for customer service

 2019.
 AI-based e-commerce helpdesk Gorgias raises $14M

-Gorgias, a startup offering artificial intelligence tools for customer service and support, is announcing that it has raised $14 million in Series A funding.
-Gorgias is taking advantage of a broader shift as brands are looking to sell directly to consumers, rather than going through intermediaries like Amazon.
-The product integrates with Shopify, using AI and customer data to automate responses to basic questions like, “What’s my tracking number?”
-By doing this, the business can free customer service representatives from spending most of their time responding to these routine requests, and the customers get faster answers.
+Gorgias, a startup specializing in artificial intelligence tools for customer service and support, has recently secured $14 million in Series A funding.
+Gorgias is capitalizing on a broader trend where brands are seeking to establish direct connections with consumers, bypassing intermediaries like Amazon.
+Their product seamlessly integrates with Shopify, leveraging AI capabilities and customer data to automate responses to common queries such as "What's my tracking number?"
+By adopting this approach, businesses can free up customer service representatives from spending a significant amount of time on repetitive inquiries, resulting in faster response times for customers.

 2019.
 Moveworks snags $75M Series B to resolve help desk tickets with AI